Did Trudeau’s budget just sock it to transit riders?

 Although ironic that Prime Minister Justin Trudeau is effectively raising the cost of riding transit in Toronto – for some people – by removing a tax credit brought in under predecessor Stephen Harper, the decision is more complicated.

 The budget referenced “available evidence” suggesting that the tax credit wasn’t inducing people to take up transit.
-It was not immediately clear the research on which they had relied, but a 2016 study out of the University of Ottawa offers support for the change.
+It was not immediately clear what research they relied on, but a 2016 study out of the University of Ottawa offers support for the change.

 Looking at transit nationally, the research concluded that the tax credit had increased ridership by between 0.25 per cent and 1 per cent, depending on various assumptions.
-However, “the large majority of recipients of the [public transit tax credit] are those who would have taken transit regardless of the availability of the tax credit,” the authors write.
+However, “the large majority of recipients of the [public transit tax credit] are those who would have taken transit regardless of the availability of the tax credit,” the authors wrote.

 This points to one of the difficulties in broad-brush fare policy changes.
 Using financial inducements to bring people onto transit is an expensive tactic if the bulk of the benefit goes to existing riders.
 And in a system like the TTC, where many riders are well-heeled, a substantial part of the benefit will flow to riders who are comfortably middle class.
-At the other end of the spectrum, meanwhile, riders who are too poor to pay up-front for a monthly pass, or who earn too little to pay income tax, cannot access the credit.
+At the other end of the spectrum, meanwhile, riders who are too poor to pay for a monthly pass, or who earn too little to pay income tax, cannot access the credit.

-The TTC carried more than 500-million riders last year, 48 per cent of them using a Metropass.
+The TTC carried more than 500 million riders last year, 48 per cent of them using a Metropass.
 But it’s not clear at this point how many of these were taking advantage of the tax credit.
 The TTC says they do not have that figure and are working to understand the possible impact of the credit being eliminated.

 Politicians, particularly those eager for Ottawa to build transit, were circumspect in their reaction to the end of the tax credit.

-On a call with reporters Thursday morning from India, where he is on a trade mission, Toronto Mayor John Tory called the federal decision “an unfortunate development” and said they were trying to learn more about the logic behind the federal decision.
+On a call with reporters Thursday morning from India, where he is on a trade mission, Toronto Mayor John Tory called it “an unfortunate development” and said they were trying to learn more about the logic behind the federal decision.

-“This ... will have some negative impact on some people, I’m sure,” he said.
+“This …will have some negative impact on some people, I’m sure,” he said.

 With a report from Jeff GrayReport Typo/Error